PrathameshDhande22/Bloogo-App/README.md

   - Researching of New Editor for blog writing.

 - **Day 25 - 07 February 2024**

   - Implemented the Email Sender SMTP with `smtplib` library of python.
   - Loading component implemented in various Pages to minimize the pressure on backend.
   - Improved functionality when the blog is deleted the whole page is being reloaded so removed the reloaded code.
   - Implemented the New Markdown Editor for writing the blogs.
   - Now the Images or thumbnails can be directly uploaded to Backend Fastapi integrated the cloudinary in the backend.
+  - Switched from client side image uploading to server side image uploading.
+  - Improved the experience with the tag and solved the issue related to selecting the tag.

+- **Day 26 - 08 February 2024**

+  - Improved the taglist edit blog experience.
+  - Improved the Profile Image uploading to the backend and frontend.
+  - Updated and user deleted blog Images deletion service Implemented for optimize the performance of the cloudinary service.
+  - Added the new Meta Tags to the frontend.
+  - Change of version from v1.0 to v1.5.0.
+  - Optimization of Code in the frontend Part.
+  - New Updates Implemented and completed the Project.
+  - Deployed The Project.

+## Bloogo App v1.5.0 Update Log

+#### Optimized Frontend and Rendering

+- Improved performance with optimized frontend and rendering for a smoother user experience.

+#### Shifted Uploading Images to Server Side

+- Enhanced security by moving image uploading from client-side to server-side.

+#### Added "Please Wait" Component for API Calls

+- Implemented a "Please Wait" component during API calls for login, signup, forgot password, and change password functionalities.

+#### Cloudinary Image Deletion Functionality

+- Users can now delete images from Cloudinary server to minimize storage.

+#### Removed setTimeout Function

+- Eliminated the use of `setTimeout` function from various pages for improved code efficiency.

+#### SMTPlib for Mail Sending

+- Utilized `smtplib` for sending emails, removing dependency on the brevo SMTP server.

 ## Future Work/Updates